Why do some people get UTIs over and over? A new report holds clues

 New treatments for recurrent UTIs based on this research are still a ways off, so there's no permanent fix for those suffering from recurrent UTIs coming soon.
 But, she says, "It inspires hope that maybe there's a long lasting solution on the horizon."

-"Or maybe not, and that's okay, too.
+"Or maybe not, and that's OK, too.
 It's nice to have information."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.